-- Providing training to support early-stage entrepreneurs to commercialize concepts. - Partnering with educational institutions and industry organizations to provide knowledge and training for emerging entrepreneurs. - Promoting mentorship through our BC-based network of Executives in Residence (EiRs).
+- Providing training to support early-stage entrepreneurs to commercialize concepts. - Partnering with educational institutions and industry organizations to provide knowledge and training for emerging entrepreneurs. - Promoting mentorship through our B.C.-based network of Executives in Residence (EiRs). - Having accelerators and programming available in physical locations across the province as well as virtually to those in more remote areas or areas where an accelerator is not physically present.

-Performance Measure 2.1: Health Score of ventures in BC Acceleration Network.
+Performance Measure 2.1: Health Score of ventures in B.C.
+Acceleration Network

-Performance Measure 2015/16 2016/17 2017/18 2018/19 2019/20 Actual Forecast Target Target Target The overall level to which BC Acceleration Network clients have a solid business foundation for the success of their companies.
-1 61 87 89 89 89
+Performance Measure 1 2016/17 2017/18 2018/19 2019/20 Actual Target Target Target The overall level to which B.C.
+Acceleration Network clients have a solid business foundation for the success of their companies.
+2 90 89 89 89

-BC Innovation Council activities support job creation in BC.
+BC Innovation Council activities support job creation in B.C.
 To do so, it is essential that startup companies in BC Innovation Council-funded programs progress from early-stage ventures to larger mature companies with job opportunities.
-The BCIC Health Score reflects the level to which startup companies in BC Innovation Council-funded programs are on track to progress into companies that will experience job growth.
+The BC Innovation Council Health Score reflects the level to which startup companies in BC Innovation Council-funded programs are on track to progress into companies that will experience job growth.
 The previous Health Score model has been updated to reduce subjectivity of the previous rating system and better reflect startup progress relative to jobs, revenue, investments and skill development.

-BC has had significant success in launching highly innovative startups; however, it is Canada's midsized businesses that have the greatest growth and impact on the economy.
+B.C. has had significant success in launching highly innovative startups; however, it is Canada's midsized businesses that have the greatest growth and impact on the economy.
 These growing and midsized companies hire more employees, pay larger wages and have the resources to invest and export.
+As such, BC Innovation Council's advanced access programming seeks to catapult high potential startups and established companies into this rapid growth phase.

 1 This measure presents an overall score out of a possible 100 points.
-The score is determined by a set of indicators identifed by BCIC as important elements for a venture to progress.
+The score is determined by a set of indicators identified by BC Innovation Council as important elements for a venture to progress.

-2 2015/16 data based on responses from 310 participants.
+2 2016/17, top 25% data is based on responses from 60 participating companies.